Opening Prayers For Worship Methodist

 GOSPEL LESSON

 The four canonical Gospels in the New Testament are those of Matthew, Mark, Luke, and John.
 A Gospel is an account describing the life, death, and resurrection of Jesus of Nazareth.
 Matthew, Mark, and Luke are known as the synoptic Gospels; many similarities exist between them that are not shared by the Gospel of John.
 'Synoptic' means here that they can be 'seen' or 'read together,' indicating the many parallels that exist among the three.
-It is traditional to stand for the reading of the Gospel lesson in order to show reverence for these stories of the life of Jesus.
+It is traditional to stand for the reading of the Gospel lesson in order to show reverence for these stories of the life of Jesus. - HYMN

 The middle hymn in the service connects to themes expressed in the Scripture readings and prepares us for the theme that the sermon will express later in the service.
 The middle hymn is placed in service in order to best connect to the message it is intended to convey, so it may not always occur in the same order each week.